Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion: Persuasive Debunking Evaluation

 \subsection{Persuasion Results}

-Table~\ref{tab:combined-persuasion} reports group-level means for factual accuracy and user ratings of belief, willingness to share, and emotional alignment on a 7-point Likert scale.
-To assess the reliability of observed effects, we employ mixed-effects regression models with random intercepts for both participants and claims to account for repeated measures.
-Binary classification accuracy is analyzed using logistic mixed-effects regression, while Likert-scale ratings (belief, willingness to share, emotional alignment) are evaluated using linear mixed-effects regression.
-Post-hoc pairwise comparisons with Tukey adjustment reveal statistically significant differences across experimental conditions (all $p < 0.05$) in both objective accuracy and subjective belief-related measures.
+Table \ref{tab:combined-persuasion} presents group-level means for factual accuracy and user ratings of belief, willingness to share, and emotional alignment on a 7-point Likert scale.
+We assess effect reliability using mixed-effects regression with random intercepts for participants and claims to account for repeated observations.
+Binary accuracy is modeled with logistic mixed-effects regression, and Likert-scale outcomes with linear mixed-effects regression.
+Tukey-adjusted post-hoc comparisons indicate significant differences across conditions (all $p < 0.05$) in both objective accuracy and subjective belief-related measures.

-\textbf{RQ2: Persuasiveness When ED2D is Correct.} When ED2D generates correct classifications, its explanations prove notably persuasive and match the effectiveness of expert fact-checking.
-Compared to participants without additional explanation, those exposed to ED2D or Snopes are more likely to accurately identify the truthfulness of both false and true claims.
-These explanations also reduce belief in false claims and increase belief in true ones.
-The joint presentation of ED2D and Snopes yields the strongest effects, suggesting a cumulative benefit when human and AI explanations align.
-In addition to improving factual accuracy, these explanations reduce participants’ willingness to share misinformation and weaken emotional agreement with false claims, while enhancing alignment and sharing intent for true claims.
+\textbf{RQ2: Persuasiveness When ED2D Is Correct.} When ED2D produces correct labels, its explanations are strongly persuasive and comparable to expert fact-checking.
+Relative to the no-explanation baseline, ED2D and Snopes both improve participants’ truthfulness judgments for true and false claims, lower belief in misinformation, and strengthen belief in accurate content.
+These explanations also reduce willingness to share false claims and weaken emotional alignment with them, while increasing alignment and sharing intent for true claims.

-\textbf{RQ3: Misleading Persuasion When ED2D is Incorrect.} When ED2D generates incorrect judgments, its explanations distort user beliefs.
-For false claims misclassified as true, participants who receive the ED2D explanation are more likely to believe and share the misinformation.
-In contrast, Snopes explanations promote more accurate beliefs and reduce willingness to share.
-When both explanations are shown together, the misleading influence of ED2D partially offsets the corrective effect of Snopes.
-A similar pattern emerges for true claims incorrectly labeled as false: ED2D’s explanation reduces belief in accurate information and lowers judgment accuracy, while Snopes helps preserve more accurate perceptions.
-These results suggest that persuasive but incorrect AI explanations can undermine human fact-checking, even when both are presented side by side.
+\textbf{RQ3: Misleading Persuasion When ED2D Is Incorrect.} When ED2D provides incorrect labels, its explanations systematically distort user judgment.
+For false claims misclassified as true, ED2D increases belief and sharing intention, whereas Snopes mitigates belief in misinformation and reduces sharing.
+When both explanations are shown, ED2D’s misleading influence partially counteracts Snopes’ corrective effect.
+For true claims misclassified as false, ED2D suppresses belief in accurate information and lowers judgment accuracy, while Snopes helps preserve more appropriate evaluations.
+Overall, these findings show that persuasive but erroneous AI explanations can undermine human fact-checking—even when presented alongside authoritative guidance.